bnomei/kirby3-staticache/README.md

 ### Cache configuration

-Staticache is a cache driver that can be activated for the page cache:
+Staticache is a cache driver that can be activated for the page cache.

 **site/config/config.php**
 ```php